Sidebrain/interview-prep-agent-public/README_CONTEXT.md

 ---

-*“The world is auditioning for a role.
-Give it a fair script.”*
+*"The world is auditioning for a role.
+Give it a fair script."*